Bayes-Optimal Fair Classification with Multiple Sensitive Features: General Approximate Fairness Measures

 \section{General Approximate Fairness Measures}

 We focus on two general approximate fairness measures, \textit{mean difference} and \textit{mean ratio}, to quantify classifier disparity level.
-We begin by presenting the definitions of these measures and then demonstrate they are linear transformations of a classifier's selection rates for specific groups.
+We begin by presenting the definitions of these measures and then demonstrate both of them are linear transformations of a classifier's selection rates for specific groups.